-Note: It must be remembered that this course, within the liberal arts framework, is non-professional, and serves only as partial preparation for the Bachelor of Music degree in the same field.
+Note: It must be remembered that this course, within the liberal arts framework, is non-professional, and serves only as partial preparation for the Bachelor or Music degree in the same field.
 The student who plans to attend a graduate school of music working towards the M.M. degree in applied music should plan to take extra applied music course work without credit at Calvin College or to take extra summer work in order to make up the professional school entrance requirements in applied music.

-Basic Theory .12 hours
+Basic Theory 12 hours

+History of Music 6 hours

-Applied Music .16 hours
+Applied Music 16 hours

-Electives in Theory or History to complete 40 to 42 hours.
+Electives in Theory or History to

+complete 40 to 42 hours.